kaaproject/kaa/doc/Administration-guide/System-installation/Cluster-setup/MariaDB-cluster-setup-guide/index.md

   lower_case_table_names=1
 ```

-#### VSRep Providers Configurations
+#### WSRep providers configurations

-Proceed to set the wsrep configurations on each node under the `[mysqld]`, using the specific hostname, root password and IP address of each node.
+Proceed to set the `wsrep` configurations on each node under the `[mysqld]`, using the specific hostname, root password and IP address of each node.

 ##### Configurations for `ubuntu-node1`